Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Approx. 2 blocks

 Set up standing jumps similarly.
 If Lara needs to jump and grab a ledge opposite, walk up to the edge before jumping.
-If she needs to land on a flat spot ahead, gauge the distance and step back if necessary before jumping.
-And remember that pressing Action shortens the jump, so don't do it unless you need to.
+If she needs to land on a flat spot ahead, gauge the distance (based on the number of blocks you need to cover, as described above) and step back if necessary before jumping.
+And remember that pressing Action shortens the jump, so don't grab if it's not necessary.

 USING SLOPES.
 There are some angled surfaces that Lara can't climb.
 If she lands on these, she'll start to slide.
 If she slides down backwards (i.e., facing uphill), you can press Action to make her grab and hang on at the end.
-Once hanging, release Action and she'll let go and drop, hold Action and press Left/Right to traverse in that direction, or press Forward then Jump to pull up and quickly backflip to a ledge behind her (provided there is one).
-She can also slide down facing forward and leap before she reaches the end to land on or grab a ledge.
-When jumping from a slope, Lara will always take off parallel to the slope.
+Then release Action and she'll let go and drop, or continue to hold Action and press Left/Right to traverse, or press Forward then Jump to pull up and quickly backflip to a ledge behind her (provided there is one).
+Lara can also slide down facing forward and leap before she reaches the end to land on or grab a ledge.
+When jumping from a slope, Lara will always take off facing downhill.
 (This is handy to know for places where multiple jumps from angled blocks are required.)
-Beginning in TR2, she can reverse in midair if necessary to change directions while sliding.
-(See the relevant Controls pages for details.)
+Beginning in TR2, she can do a mid-air roll if necessary to change directions while sliding.
+(See the relevant Controls and walkthrough pages for details.)

 Beginning in TR3, she can also use certain overhead surfaces to swing hand-over-hand monkey bar-style.
 The controls are similar to regular ladder climbing: Jump (straight up or forward as needed), press and hold Action to grab and hang on, then use the direction keys to move about.